Create a Fund

 Veterans Memorial Park

 Veterans Memorial Park was established in 1997 as a fitting memorial honoring our Country, paying tribute to the five military services and recognizing the individual sacrifices and service of Cedar Falls’ and local veterans.
 The focus of the Park is a 50 foot flag pole placed in the circular area paved with stained concrete and engraved bricks.
 The base of the flag pole is comprised of 5 jet black granite tablets mounted in a pentagon-shaped foundation of exposed aggregate.
 Each tablet is etched with the seal and name of a branch of the Armed Forces.
-Engraved bricks may be reserved through the Cedar Falls Park Division.
+Engraved bricks may be ordered through the Cedar Falls Park Division - 319-273-8643.
 Donations to this account are used for engraving and placement of bricks, as well as upgrade, repair and maintenance of the Park.